Obarun/66/doc/66-getting-started.md

 depends on how your system was set up, so it is worth knowing where it comes
 from:

-- A per-user scandir is normally brought up at boot by that user's `boot-user@<user>` service.
-(This per-user mechanism is currently moving to a dedicated `66-userd` daemon.)
+- A per-user scandir is normally brought up at boot by `66-userd`, the daemon that starts and supervises the scandir of each user.
 On a machine installed and booted the usual way — the Obarun ISO, for instance — your scandir is therefore **already running**.
-- But you can boot with 66 and still have **no** scandir, if no `boot-user@<user>` is enabled for your user.
+- But you can boot with 66 and still have **no** scandir, if `66-userd` does not run on that system.
 - And you can be on a machine that did **not** boot with 66 at all and still use 66 — you just bring a scandir up yourself.